-- Local Transport Act 2000: Establishes Local Transport Plan's (LTP) as statutory documents. - National Bus Strategy (2021): Sets out the vision and opportunity to deliver better bus services for passengers across England. - National Planning Policy Framework (2021): Provides drivers to embed active travel through layout and infrastructure. - Transport Decarbonisation Plan (2021): Sets out government's commitments and the actions needed to decarbonise the entire transport system in the UK. - Transport Investment Strategy (2017): Provides context for the levels of funding available and the rationale behind government investment in transport. - UK Carbon Budget (2021): Sets the legally binding target to reduce emissions.
+- Local Transport Act 2000: Establishes Local Transport Plan's (LTP) as statutory documents. - National Bus Strategy (2021): Sets out the vision and opportunity to deliver better bus services for passengers across England. - National Planning Policy Framework (2021): Provides drivers to embed active travel through layout and infrastructure. - Plan for Drivers (2023): Sets out the government's approach in ensuring the needs of drivers are considered. - Transport Decarbonisation Plan (2021): Sets out government's commitments and the actions needed to decarbonise the entire transport system in the UK. - Transport Investment Strategy (2017): Provides context for the levels of funding available and the rationale behind government investment in transport. - UK Carbon Budget (2021): Sets the legally binding target to reduce emissions.